OpenNebula/docs/source/deployment/open_cloud_storage_setup/ceph_ds.rst

      100 cephds          none     0      ceph   ceph

 The DS and TM MAD can be changed later using the ``onedatastore update`` command.
 You can check more details of the datastore by issuing the ``onedatastore show`` command.

-.. warning:: Note that datastores are not associated to any cluster by default, and they are supposed to be accessible by every single host.
-If you need to configure datastores for just a subset of the hosts take a look to the :ref:`Cluster guide <cluster_guide>`.

-After creating a new datastore the LN\_TARGET and CLONE\_TARGET parameters will be added to the template.
-These values should not be changed since they define the datastore behaviour.
-The default values for these parameters are defined in :ref:`oned.conf <oned_conf_transfer_driver>` for each driver.

 Ceph Authentication (Cephx)
 ===========================